karofmah/SmartMat-Frontend/README.md

 - You can download Java [here](https://www.oracle.com/java/technologies/downloads/#java17)
 - And Maven [here](https://maven.apache.org/download.cgi)

 Once these are installed you are ready to begin.
-To ensure you have maven correctly installed run:mvn
+To ensure you have maven correctly installed run:

     mvn --version

 If this returns the version of Maven you just installed, run the following command to clone the project: